Bacardi rum cake was a huge hit back in the 1970s.

 Tips for the Best Bacardi Rum Cake

-- Grease the bundt pan well, otherwise, you won’t be able to release the cake from it.
-Prepare the pan by greasing it generously with either butter or non-stick spray, then lightly dusting it with flour.
+- Grease the Bundt pan well.
+Otherwise, you won’t be able to release the cake from it.
+Prepare the pan by greasing it generously with butter or non-stick spray, then dusting it with flour.

-- If you don’t have a bundt pan, you can bake the cake in a 9×13-inch round pan or a loaf pan.
-Just be sure to monitor the cake as it bakes, as the length of baking won’t be the same.
+- No Bundt pan?
+No problem!
+You can bake the cake in a 9×13-inch round pan or a loaf pan.
+Monitor the cake as it bakes, as the length of baking won’t be the same.

-- Most of the alcohol in the rum (about 85%) evaporates during baking, so there’s barely any liquor in the cake.
-But since you add the rum to the glaze post-cooking, expect it to have a full rum flavor.
-If you’re worried about the amount of rum that goes into the glaze, start with just a few splashes and taste as you mix.
+- Want to get the best rum flavor?
+Most of the rum’s alcohol (around 85%) evaporates in baking, leaving minimal liquor in the cake.
+Add the rum to the post-cooking glaze for a full flavor.
+If concerned about the glaze’s rum content, start with a few splashes and adjust to taste.

-- If you notice the surface of the cake to be browning too much, loosely cover the pan with foil to keep the top from burning.
+- Is your cake getting too brown?
+Loosely cover the pan with foil to keep the top from burning.

 - Make the cake a day ahead.
 Rum cakes taste better the next day.
 Rum doubles as a preservative, too, so the cake keeps well for a long time.
 You can even ship it overseas!